Three bodies doctrine

-According to Sarira Traya, the Doctrine of the Three bodies in Hinduism, the human being is composed of three shariras or "bodies" emanating from Brahman by avidya, "ignorance" or "nescience".
+According to three bodies doctrine in Hinduism, the human being is composed of three shariras or "bodies" emanating from Brahman by avidya, "ignorance" or "nescience".
 They are often equated with the five koshas (sheaths), which cover the atman.
-The Three Bodies Doctrine is an essential doctrine in Indian philosophy and religion, especially Yoga, Advaita Vedanta, Tantra and Shaivism.
+This doctrine is an essential doctrine in Indian philosophy and religion, especially Yoga, Advaita Vedanta, Tantra and Shaivism.

-The Three Bodies
+The three bodies

 Karana sarira – causal body

 Karana sarira or the causal body is merely the cause or seed of the subtle body and the gross body.
 It has no other function than being the seed of the subtle and the gross body.
 It is nirvikalpa rupam, "undifferentiated form".
 It originates with avidya, "ignorance" or "nescience" of the real identity of the atman, instead giving birth to the notion of jiva.

 Swami Sivananda characterizes the causal body as "The beginningless ignorance that is indescribable".
 Siddharameshwar Maharaj, the guru of Nisargadatta Maharaj, also describes the causal body as characterized by "emptiness", "ignorance", and "darkness".
 In the search for the "I am", this is a state where there is nothing to hold on to anymore.

 Ramanuja concludes that it is at this stage that consummation of the atman with the Paramatman is reached and the search for the highest Purusa, i.e., of Ishvara, ends.

 According to other philosophical schools, the causal body is not the atman, because it also has a beginning and an end and is subject to modification.
 Shankara, not seeking a personal god, goes beyond Anandamaya Kosha in search of the transcendent Brahman.

 The Indian tradition identifies it with the Anandamaya kosha, and the deep sleep state, where buddhi becomes dormant and all concepts of time fail, although there are differences between these three descriptions.

 The causal body is considered as the most complex of the three bodies.
 It contains the impressions of experience, which results from past experience.